-Building a sustainable wardrobe that is more eco friendly by frequenting thrift stores is an excellent idea.
+Building a sustainable wardrobe that is more eco friendly by frequenting online thrift stores is an excellent idea.
 However, thrifting is not always as effortless as it may sound as you need to spend a little bit of time digging around to find beautiful pieces.
 But you can do that from the comfort of your sofa as there is an ever-growing number of online thrift stores around.

 We see thrifting as a modern-day treasure hunt.
 There is nothing like finding something truly beautiful hidden in a pile of “junk”.

 There will be times when you’ll be trawling through pages of hideousness.
 But on the flip side, this will inevitably teach you to be patient, as you’re bound to find the perfect piece for a bargain.
 However, online thrifting will definitely increase your chances of success as there are so many great stores that you are bound to find something amazing.